matthewhand/open-hivemind/README.md

 #### Cloud Services

 Deploy using provided instructions by your cloud service provider, ensuring the correct setting of environment variables.
+For detailed guidance on setting up and configuring the backend for cloud services, please refer to the [README in the llm_backend folder](./llm_backend/README.md).

 ## 🛠 Usage